dmhernandez2525/DRY_Dry/src/docs/contributing/creating.md

 #### `classnames`

-The `classnames` utility is a popular library that allows for dynamic rendering of classnames based on conditions. [`classnames`](https://www.npmjs.com/package/classnames).
+The `classnames` utility is a popular library that allows for the dynamic rendering of classnames based on conditions. [`classnames`](https://www.npmjs.com/package/classnames).

-It is used to both define your component's `className`, and to extends the `className` prop.
+It is used to both define your Component's `className`, and to extends the `className` prop.

 **Always give your components a className**.
 Even if it's not directly attached to a CSS style rule.
 The main reasons are for inclusively and thoughtful architecture.

 The concept of markup and classNames can be understood by everyone who knows HTML.
-That allows for non JS/React folks to inspect to understand/debug the UI.
-It also allows for folks to write tests that explicitly target selectors.
+That allows for non-JS/React folks to inspect to understand/debug the UI.
+It also allows for people to write tests that explicitly target selectors.

 The second point is thoughtful architecture.
 HTML is the foundation to your React component.
 It's critical to get this right to make your components/app accessible and easy to reason about/comprehend.
 There has to be a purpose for every single HTML selector added to a React component.
 Describe that reasoning with a thoughtful className.